rakshaa2000/30-Days-of-ML/Resources/README.md

 # :book: Resources

-## A curated list of resources for Machine learning.
+## A curated list of resources for Machine learning